LateNightIceCream/LateNightIceCream.github.io/_posts/2020-03-10-first-post.md

 \phi = \frac{1 + \sqrt{5}}{2} \approx 0.618
 $$

-In my P5js script I started from the "innermost" circle/"orbit", placing each one with a simple for-loop.
+In my P5js script I started from the "innermost" circle, placing each one with a simple for-loop.
 ```javascript
 // setup
 // n: number of circles